 From an end-user’s point of view, the two can look identical.
 However, an Equipment Finance Agreement (EFA) is usually looked at as a link between a lease and a loan.

-Tatum Noreen, who works as a client relations lead at Stearns Bank, has noticed that her customers can be confused at times when trying to compare an EFA and a standard simple interest loan.
+Borrowers may be confused when trying to compare an EFA and a standard simple interest loan.

 The two biggest differences between an EFA and a simple interest or consumer are 1.)
 EFAs have no stated interest rates, and 2.) there is no breakdown between principal and interest in EFA contracts.

 The finance charges are calculated into a stream of fixed contractual payments over the course of the chosen term.
 The customer is responsible for the gross contract amount, which is the sum of the contractual payments.

 For example, in a 60-month term, the customer is responsible for all 60 payments.
 However, the customer can pay those 60 payments off at any time without a penalty.
 However, unlike a principal and interest loan, early payments on an EFA do not reduce the amount of finance charges owed.
 If a customer is more conscious of the total amount of finance charges, lenders like Stearns Bank can always shorten the term.